zhangzhics/CITS5503_Sem2/README.md

 ### Live Lab Assessment

-Lab facilitators will assess students' understanding of each lab in person during a scheduled lab session.
-Each lab contains several checkpoints listed at the bottom of each lab page.
-Each checkpoint has an assigned mark and is assessed on a binary basis: students will receive either its full value or zero (no partial marks awarded).
+Lab facilitators will assess each student's understanding of the labs in person during lab sessions.
+Each lab contains a few checkpoints listed at the bottom of its lab page.
+Every checkpoint has an assigned mark and is assessed on a binary basis: students will receive either its full value or zero, with no partial marks awarded.

-To receive the corresponding marks, students must successfully demonstrate each checkpoint live to a lab facilitator.
+Students have **one attempt only** to demonstrate each checkpoint successfully to a lab facilitator.
+If they fail a checkpoint during that attempt, no marks will be awarded for that checkpoint.

+All checkpoints must be demonstrated live.
 Screenshots, prerecorded demonstrations, and other indirect evidence will not be accepted.
 Marks will be recorded and made available immediately after the assessment.

-Further details on how the process operates during lab sessions will be provided in the **Week 2** live lecture.
+#### Queues During Lab Sessions

+Two separate queues are available throughout each lab session:

+* **Marking queue:** for students who have completed the required checkpoints and are prepared for a live assessment.
+* **Q&A queue:** for students who need assistance or clarification about a lab, including its checkpoint requirements.

+Both queues operate on a **first-come, first-served basis**.
+Lab facilitators will alternate between the two queues while preserving the order of students within each queue.
+If one queue is empty, facilitators will continue serving the other.

+The two queues serve different purposes and must remain separate:

+* The **marking queue is for live assessments only**: students will not ask questions or request assistance or clarification.
+* The **Q&A queue is for questions and assistance only**.
+Live demonstrations will not be assessed in this queue.
+* After receiving assistance through the Q&A queue, students who wish to complete an assessment must join the end of the marking queue.

+#### Marking Queue Rules

+* Before joining the marking queue, students must complete all required checkpoints and be ready to demonstrate them without assistance.
+* Each turn covers **one student and the checkpoints for one lab only** and should take a few minutes.
+* To demonstrate checkpoints for another lab, students must rejoin the end of the marking queue.
+* If a student is not assessed before the lab session ends, they may attend another scheduled lab session and join its marking queue.

+#### Lab Due Dates

+* **Labs 1–5:** Due by the end of the last scheduled lab session in **Week 7 (7–11 September)**.
+* **Labs 6–9:** Due by the end of the last scheduled lab session in **Week 11 (5–9 October)**.

+**Note:** The lab session timetable is provided below.
+During Week 7, an additional **Labs 1–5 Marking Queue** will operate exclusively for assessing Labs 1–5.
+Facilitators may prioritise this queue depending on demand.
+However, students are expected to complete their live demonstrations progressively each week and must not postpone all assessments until the final week before the relevant deadline.

+Students with special consideration approved by the student office may receive **one extension for each lab deadline listed above, for a maximum of 7 calendar days**.

 #### Lab Session Timetable